raspberrypilearning/welcome-to-my-world/en/step_1.md

 You will:
 + Make a 2.5D scene
 + Use `My Blocks`{:class='block3myblocks'} and `clones`{:class='block3events'} to generate the scene
-+ Understand how the size and coordinates of a sprite can effect its perspective
++ Understand how the size and coordinates of a sprite can affect its perspective

 --- no-print ---
 --- task ---